 A commonly asked question is ‘Do I need to carry cash in Switzerland?’
-The simple answer is no however I believe it’s always a good idea to have a small amount of cash with you for purchases such as a coffee or ice cream or a tram ticket.
+The simple answer is no however I believe it’s always a good idea to have a small amount of cash with you for purchases such as a coffee or ice cream or for luggage storage lockers at train stations.

-In smaller villages or establishments, cards may not be accepted so having some cash as a standby is also a good idea.
+In smaller villages or establishments, cards may not be accepted, and at some train stations there is a small fee (usually CHF 1) to use the public toilets, so having some cash as a standby is also a good idea.

 Carrying a small amount of cash is also handy in times of emergency, too.
 Could you get by if your card was lost or stolen or there was a power loss and credit card machines were out of action?

 Some travellers prefer to buy Swiss francs prior to leaving home at a bank or foreign exchange store.
 This method will usually involve fees.

 As I use the fee-free Wise debit card when I travel, I prefer to wait until I arrive in Switzerland and I then withdraw the amount of cash I require.

 When it comes to money exchange, Switzerland has plenty of options.